 Place a layer of pebbles in the tray, add water until the pebbles are not quite covered, and set the plants on top.
 The pebbles hold the plant above the water so that the roots are not constantly wet.
 As the water in the tray evaporates, it increases the moisture in the air around the plant.

 Create a microclimate

 Place several plants in a group, creating a pocket of humidity.
-If able put a dish of water in the center or a small watering can full of water.
+If able to, put a dish of water or a small watering can full of water in the center.

 Use a humidifier